tremor-rs/tremor-www/docs/guides/basics.md

 ### Connectors

-With that lets start filling it, we will use `STDIN` and `STDOUT` for this example to read and write data.
+With that, let's start filling it.
+We will use `STDIN` and `STDOUT` for this example to read and write data.
 For that we have a #[`stdio` connector](../connectors/stdio) that you could use.
 But since we know that it's a human reading and writing the text, we will instead use the pre-configured  `console` connector.
-The `console` connector can be found in the `troy::connectors` module of the standard library
+You can find the `console` connector in the `troy::connectors` module of the standard library.

 :::note
-The console connector is a configured instance of the `stdio` connector that uses the `separate` pre and postprocessor to make it line based and the [`string` codec](../connectors/codecs/string) to avoid any parsing of the input data.
+The console connector is a configured instance of the `stdio` connector that uses the `separate` pre and postprocessor to make it line-based and the [`string` codec](../connectors/codecs/string) to avoid any parsing of the input data.
 :::

 ```troy